The Paschal Candle

 When to finally extinguish the Paschal candle has been a bit of a moving target since its restoration among Lutherans.

-• A venerable Lutheran tradition had been to finally extinguish the Paschal candle during the reading of the Gospel on Ascension Thursday at the point when Jesus ascends into heaven.
+• The Venerable Way: A venerable Lutheran tradition had been to finally extinguish the Paschal candle during the reading of the Gospel on Ascension Thursday at the point when Jesus ascends into heaven.
 The symbolism of the burning candle emphasized his earthly presence from the time of the Resurrection until his ascension.
 This is in no way condemned.
 It is a fine tradition, and any who wish to continue it should do so.
 Of course, this may be relevant only for those who hold an Ascension Thursday service.

 Where to place the Paschal candle